-Causal interpretation of the β_j coefficients in (1) rests on the standard parallel trend assumption that changes in Y{pt} between t-1 and t in a park treated in period (t-j) would have been similar, in the absence of treatment, to the control group consisting of parks not treated in (t-j).
-This control group can be subdivided into parks that are never-treated, parks that are not-yet-treated (but will be after t), parks that are already-treated (treated before t but after 1970), and parks that are always-treated (treated before 1970).
-The recent literature raises concerns about using the last two groups, already-treated and always-treated parks, for identification in the presence of treatment effect heterogeneity (see footnote 8).
+The control group used to identify each β_j can be subdivided into parks that are nevertreated, parks that are not-yet-treated (but will be after t), parks that are already-treated (treated before t but after 1970), and parks that are always-treated (treated before 1970).
+The recent literature raises concerns about using the last two groups, already-treated and always-treated parks, for identification in the presence of treatment effect heterogeneity (see footnote 11).
 To address this issue, we first note that excluding always-treated parks from the set of parks used for identification (by including group-year fixed effects) has no impact on our estimates.
-Second, we use both a new diagnostic and a new estimator from this literature to show that our results for both treatments are valid even if the treatment effects are heterogenous (see Section 4.4).
+Second, we use both a diagnostic from Sun and Abraham (2021) and an estimator from Callaway and Sant'Anna (2021) to show that our results for both treatments are valid even if the treatment effects are heterogenous (see Section 4.4).